DaleOrders/AWS-Study-Notes/README.md

 NoSQL Database as a Service (DBaaS)

-- Wide column Key/Value database.
+- NoSQL, Wide column Key/Value database.
 - Not like RDS which is a Database Server as a Product.
-  - This is only the database.
+- No self-managed servers or infrastructure
-- Capacity can be provisioned or use on-demand mode
+- Capacity can be provisioned automatically/manually or on-demand
 - Highly resilient across AZs and optionally globally resilient.
 - Data is replicated across multiple storage nodes by default.
 - Really fast, single digit millisecond access to data.